21 Mukhi Rudraksha: Benefits, Price & Complete Guide (The Rarest Bead in Existence)

 The Rarity Problem

-Fewer than 100 authentic 21 Mukhi Rudraksha beads are believed to exist in circulation worldwide.
-The Elaeocarpus ganitrus tree -- the species that produces all Rudraksha seeds -- very rarely produces seeds with more than 14 natural Mukhi lines.
-The frequency of higher-Mukhi seeds drops exponentially: 15 Mukhi is rare, 16 Mukhi is very rare, 17 and 18 Mukhi are extremely rare, and anything above 19 Mukhi enters the realm of botanical near-impossibility.
-A 21 Mukhi seed occurs perhaps once per several million seeds produced across the entire Nepal-Indonesia growing belt.
-The odds are comparable to finding a natural fancy vivid blue diamond -- except that blue diamonds, rare as they are, have a global mining and sorting infrastructure to find them.
+Fewer than 100 authentic 21 Mukhi Rudraksha beads are believed to exist worldwide.
+The Elaeocarpus ganitrus tree, the species that produces all Rudraksha seeds, very rarely produces seeds with more than 14 natural Mukhi lines.
+The frequency of higher-Mukhi seeds drops sharply: 15 Mukhi is rare, 16 Mukhi is very rare, 17 and 18 Mukhi are far rarer still, and anything above 19 Mukhi is close to a botanical near-impossibility.
+A 21 Mukhi seed shows up perhaps once per several million seeds across the whole Nepal-Indonesia growing belt.
+The odds are like finding a natural fancy vivid blue diamond, except that blue diamonds, rare as they are, have a global mining and sorting network to find them.
 Rudraksha seeds do not.

 Who Actually Owns a 21 Mukhi?